postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 A bearer token is a security token.
 Any user with a bearer token can use it to access data resources without using a cryptographic key.

 To use a bearer token:
-1. In the Authorization tab, select Bearer Token from the TYPE drop down menu.
+1. In the "Authorization" tab, select "Bearer Token" from the TYPE drop down menu.
 2. To set the authorization parameters for a request, enter the value of the token.
 3. Click the **Send** button.